clayrisser/jams-programming-guide/README.md

 An opinionated programming guide for consistent and collaborative programming

 ### The rule above all rules is consistency
-For example, if the codebase is not ending lines with semicolons, then don't end lines with semicolons
+For example, if the codebase does not end lines with semicolons, then don't end lines with semicolons

 ## Basic Constructs